General-relativistic spin system: Phase space of a spin

 Another interesting property of spin is its dimension, $[M L^2 T^{-1}]$.
 It is the dimension of the classical angular momentum or the Planck constant, $\hbar$.
 It is worth noting that this is also the dimension of the physical action.
-This latter property already suggests that the geometrical interpretation of the spin is linked with the phase space.
-The classical interpretation of the spin's states are different directions in $\mathbb{R}^2$, equivalent to points on $\mathbb{S}^2$, therefore elements of the associated configurational space are naturally represented by two angles, $(\phi,\theta)$.
-As long as there is no velocity related to spin, neither its conjugate momentum is defined, the configurational space of $\vec{S}$ can be simultaneously interpreted as its phase space.
-These observations suggest to describe it using the Kirillov orbit method \cite{Kirillov}.
-The method tells that if a phase space is the coadjoint orbit of a symmetry group $G$ (i.e. an orbit in $\mathfrak{g}^*$, e.g. $\mathfrak{su}(2)^* \cong \mathbb{R}^3$) for which the considered mechanical system remains invariant, then the corresponding quantum system should be described by irreducible unitary representations of $G$.
-It is well known that 2-spheres are coadjoint orbits of $G = {\rm SU}(2)$, as evidenced by the fact that a coset ${\rm SU}(2)/{\rm U}(1) \cong \mathbb{S}^2$ is the unit 2-sphere.
-In consequence, the quantum models of spin are given by irreducible unitary representations of the ${\rm SU}(2)$ group, labelled by half-integers $s = \frac{n}{2}$, where $n \in \mathbb{N} \cup \{0\}$, as expected.
+The latter property already suggests that the geometrical interpretation of spin is linked with the phase space.
+In general, states of a classical spin (i.e., the intrinsic angular momentum assumed to be the classical counterpart of spin) are different directions in $\mathbb{R}^3$, equivalent to points on $\mathbb{S}^2$, and therefore, elements of such a space of states are naturally represented by two angles, $(\phi,\theta)$.
+As long as we do not define the associated conjugate momenta as belonging to some extra space (as in certain models of spinning particles mentioned in the Introduction), $\mathbb{S}^2$ spanned by $\vec{S}$ should actually be interpreted as the phase space of spin.
+The latter claim can be justified by applying the Kirillov orbit method \cite{Kirillov} to the group ${\rm SO}(3)$ (see \cite{Alekseev:1988ql}) or ${\rm SU}(2)$.
+The method allows one to construct a given phase space as a coadjoint orbit of a symmetry group $G$ (i.e. an orbit in $\mathfrak{g}^*$, e.g. $\mathfrak{su}(2)^* \cong \mathbb{R}^3$) for which the considered mechanical system remains invariant, while the corresponding quantum system should be described by an irreducible unitary representation of $G$.
+It is well known that two-spheres are coadjoint orbits of $G = {\rm SU}(2)$, as evidenced by the fact that a coset ${\rm SU}(2)/{\rm U}(1) \cong \mathbb{S}^2$ is the unit two-sphere.
+In consequence, the quantum models of spin are given by irreducible unitary representations of the ${\rm SU}(2)$ group, labeled by half-integers $s = \frac{n}{2}$, where $n \in \mathbb{N} \cup \{0\}$, as expected.

-In order to treat $\mathbb{S}^2$ as the phase space of spin, one has to equip it with a symplectic form (a closed 2-form), so that it becomes a symplectic manifold.
-The natural choice for such a form is the area form, $\omega = S \sin\theta d\phi \wedge d\theta$, where $(\phi,\theta)$ are the usual spherical angles.
-This allows us to introduce the Poisson bracket via the standard definition (turning $\mathbb{S}^2$ into a Poisson manifold):
+In order to treat $\mathbb{S}^2$ as the phase space of the spin, one has to equip it with a symplectic form (a closed two-form) so that it becomes a symplectic manifold.
+The natural choice for such a form is the area form, $\omega = S \sin\theta d\phi \wedge d\theta$, where $(\phi,\theta)$ are the usual spherical coordinates.
+This allows us to introduce a Poisson bracket via the standard definition (turning $\mathbb{S}^2$ into a Poisson manifold),